linuskang/bubbly/README.md

 You can access **Bubbly** at https://bubbly.linuskang.au.

+> [!NOTE]
+> After seeing the potential impact of my app on Australian's, I've decided to continue maintaining the project and rewrite everything to be production ready for Version 2.
+Information about that can be found here: https://lkang.au/bubbly.
+The new improved version with more features, better ui, and more developer friendly api endpoints will cover the whole world, not just Australia.

 > [!TIP]
 > These are the following pages that users can access on the site:
 >